Ultra-Orthodox Londoners roll up sleeves to fight COVID - WTMJ

 In hopes of breaking down barriers that sometimes isolate the Orthodox from wider society, community leaders organized the pop-up vaccination event for Saturday night to coincide with the end of Shabbat, the Jewish day of rest.
 They believed this was the best time to attract the faithful because it would fit perfectly into post-service schedules — and people would be more relaxed since no one was working.

-“I want to see the grandchildren and I haven’t seen them for months, so you know this is an ideal time to get it,” Asatr Walmberg, 66, said after he rolled up his sleeve.
+“I want to see the grandchildren and I haven’t seen them for months, so you know this is an ideal time to get it,” Asher Warmberg, 66, said after he rolled up his sleeve.
 “And hopefully we can see them soon.”

-As Britain’s National Health Service races to reach its goal of giving a first dose of vaccine to more than 15 million people by Monday, including healthcare workers and everyone over 75, health care workers are trying to reach those who have been missed.
+As Britain’s National Health Service reached its goal of giving a first dose of vaccine to more than 15 million people, including health care workers and everyone over 75, authorities are trying to reach those who have been missed in the national drive.
 The need is particularly great in Stamford Hill, the center of north London’s ultra-Orthodox community.

 Since many ultra-Orthodox shun social media and the internet, people here were slow to realize the dangers of COVID-19 and their community has experienced some of London’s highest infection rates.
 Many fell ill last March after the Jewish festival of Purim, a day of feasting and merriment.

-Note: This story has corrected the name of a person getting a vaccine dose to Asher Warmberg.